-Running a business can be overwhelming, and you and your team probably aren’t going to be able to do it all on your own.
-That’s where third-party vendors come in.
-Companies in every industry from HR to business phone systems exist to partner with you and help you run your business better.
+You and your team probably won’t be able to do it all alone when running a business.
+This is where third-party vendors come in.
+From human resources to business phone systems, companies exist to help you run your business better.

 - Company website.
-Take your reputation online and build a company website.
-It is also a great way to interact with current and potential customers.
+Build a website for your company and build your reputation online.
+Furthermore, it is a great way to interact with current and potential customers.

 - Social media.
-Use social media to spread the word about your new business, perhaps as a promotional tool to offer coupons and discounts to followers once you launch.
-The best social media platforms to utilize will depend on your target audience.
+Once you launch, use social media to promote your new business, perhaps as a promotional tool to offer coupons and discounts to fans.
+Your target audience will determine which social media platforms you should use.